 “If a well-meaning leader brings along a child who does not meet these age guidelines, disservice is done to the unit because of distractions often caused by younger children.
 A disservice is also done to the child, who is not trained to participate in such an activity and who, as a nonmember of the group, may be ignored by the older campers.”

-A. No. Shooting or throwing objects at each other is unauthorized.
+A. No. Shooting or throwing objects at each other is prohibited.
 This activity is not now, nor planned, to be part of any program or activity of the Boy Scouts of America.

-A. There is no known trampoline park program so we recommend that an outing be planned using the Sweet 16 of BSA Safety.
+A. There is no known trampoline park program so we recommend that an outing be planned using the SAFE.
 Be sure to have qualified supervision and adults who will know what a safe area at such a park is and get individual parents to sign any required waivers or risk acknowledgment on behalf of their children.
 You may want to contact your local council’s Enterprise Risk Management committee for additional guidance.